 CHARACTERISTICS OF THE CLASS

-Under the general direction of the Recreation Manager performs professional and administrative work in directing the aquatics, athletics, and tennis programs as well as the special events and maintenance.
+Under the general direction of the Recreation Manager performs professional and administrative work in directing the aquatics, athletics, and tennis programs as well as the special events and pool maintenance at the 3 City Pools- Fee Ave., Lipscomb, and Sherwood Pools.
 Work is guided by City rules and regulations.
 Work is reviewed through attainment of program objectives, observation, reports and results obtained.
-Supervision is exercised over senior recreation supervisors, recreation supervisors, recreation aides, maintenance personnel, and aquatic specialists.
+Supervision is exercised over senior recreation supervisors, recreation supervisors, recreation aides, athletic league workers, lifeguards, swim instructors, and aquatic maintenance.
 Performs other work as required.

 EXAMPLES OF DUTIES

 Plans, organizes, promotes, and directs the Swim season at the 3 Athletic Pools, planning and overseeing swim lessons, creating pool special events, and supervising and planning swim team & meets.

 Plans, organizes, promotes, enforces rules, and directs the adult softball and kickball leagues and creating any other athletic leagues for the City which includes supervision of league personnel.